hectormov/MemoryGame/README.md

 _**Rating**_ - The stars will decrease after certain amount of moves depending on the level you have selected.

+##Technical
+Everything was done using vanilla JS, HTML and CSS only, no additional libraries were required

 ##From the project Overview page of the FEND from Udacity: